 monetdb − control a MonetDB Database Server instance

-monetdb_options affect all commands and control the general behaviour of monetdb.
+Monetdb_options affect all commands and control the general behavior of monetdb.

 Connects to the given portnumber instead of the default (50000).
 Requires −h to be given as option too.

 Specifies the passphrase necessary to login to a remote monetdbd(1).
 This option requires −h to be given as well.
 A bad passphrase causes monetdb to fail to login, and hence fail to perform any remote action.

 The commands for the monetdb utility are create, destroy, lock, release, status, start, stop, kill, profilerstart, profilerstop, snapshot, set, get, inherit, discover, help, and version.
 The commands facilitate adding, removing, maintaining, starting and stopping a database inside the MonetDB Database Server.

 This allows to do wildcard matches.
 For details on the